Augmenta-tech/Augmenta-js/README.md

 ## Examples

-To run the examples you can either run them locally on web server for local development such as [Servez](https://greggman.github.io/servez/) and open the repo's folder or try them directly by clicking [here](https://theoriz.github.io/Augmenta-js/index.html).
+To run the examples you can either run them locally on a web server for local development such as [Servez](https://greggman.github.io/servez/) and open the repo's folder or try them directly [here](https://theoriz.github.io/Augmenta-js).

 There is two examples : a very simple one using no other librairies than this one, and a more complex example adapted from a [three js example](https://threejs.org/examples/?q=gpgp#webgl_gpgpu_birds).
 - Augmenta-js/Simple Example/simpleExample.html